-Near the crossroads where you find the Miccosukee Casino, which is Krome Ave and Calle Ocho if you’re unfamiliar, there’s a boat ramp connected by arterial hydrodynamics to Lake Okeechobee.
+Near the crossroads of Krome Ave and Calle Ocho, and the back yard of the Miccosukee Casino, there’s a boat ramp into waters connected by arterial hydrodynamics to Lake Okeechobee.

 It’s officially called Water Conservation Area 3B.

-This specific 128 square mile region is located in the larger Everglades and Francis S. Taylor Wildlife Management Area.
-In fact, this specific boat ramp, and WMA are officially sanctioned as hunting area and check station locations for the great Florida Python Challenge 2021.
+This 128 square mile region is located in the larger Everglades and Francis S. Taylor Wildlife Management Area.
+In fact, this area is officially sanctioned as a hunting and check station location for the great Florida Python Challenge 2021.

 First of all, here are the coordinates: 25°45’42.7″N 80°30’08.5″W